bulutoztemur/Assignment_iOS/SimpleProjectChallenge/README.md

 This class is a Singleton class that is used for calling services.

-### BaseServiceInput

-It includes url variable.
-When making a service call with input data, the input data should be inherited from BaseServiceInput.

-### MovieServiceInput

-Its instance is used as service input when calling movie service api.

-### MovieDetailServiceInput

-Its instance is used as service input when calling movie detail service api.

 # Project Overview

 I haven’t used storyboards in the project.
 Instead, I’ve used interface builder(xib) files.
 In *SceneDelegate.swift* file, I set the rootViewController to a UINavigationViewController.
 It’s rootViewController is *MovieListViewController*.
 So, when app starting, *MovieListViewController* becomes the top.